Who Was Otis Redding?

-Singer-songwriter Otis Redding was born on September 9, 1941, in Dawson, Georgia.
-He was discovered after recording "These Arms of Mine."
+Singer-songwriter Otis Redding was discovered after recording "These Arms of Mine."
 Known for his sincere emotional delivery, Redding became the voice of soul music.
 As his career was taking off, he died in a plane crash on December 10, 1967.
 The song "(Sittin' on) The Dock of the Bay" became his first and only No. 1 hit in 1968.

 Otis Ray Redding Jr. was born on September 9, 1941, in Dawson, Georgia.
 When he was 5 years old, Redding's family moved to Macon, Georgia, where he grew up listening to the music of Sam Cooke and Little Richard.
 In the late 1950s, Redding joined the Upsetters, the band that had formerly backed Little Richard.